sromku/android-simple-facebook/README.md

 [Deprecated] android-simple-facebook
 =======================

 #### Currently this lib was tested and works with graph api `v2.3` and below.
-Currently, I don't have much time to maintain this library anymore.
+For now, I don't have much time to maintain this library anymore.
 Beside this, Facebook made a lot of improvements on their side.
 Please, use their pure Android SDK.

-#### Thanks for everyone who was involved in making this project better over 3 years.
+#### :mega: Thanks for everyone who was involved in making this project better over 3 years.
 A lot of apps used this project, which I am very proud of.
 Love you all :heart:

 Simple Facebook SDK for Android which wraps original [**Facebook SDK**](https://github.com/facebook/facebook-android-sdk). <br>